-You must file your Notice of Appeal no later than fourteen (14) days after the final order or judgment that you are appealing.
+You must file your Notice of Appeal no later than fourteen (14) days after the ruling or sentence that you are appealing.
 The court will dismiss the appeal if it is not timely filed.

 Question: What is the "record on appeal"?